ExpressVPN Keys Review and Pricing in 2026

 Adding Our Passwords to ExpressVPN Keys

 Once we got through activating our ExpressVPN subscription, we followed the steps at the bottom of the ExpressVPN setup page to start using ExpressVPN Keys.
 When we downloaded the ExpressVPN desktop app, there was even a pop-up reminding us to download the ExpressVPN Keys Chrome extension, which we did.
-When we used a Firefox browser, that pop-up asked us to add the ExpressVPN Keys Firefox extension.
+When we switched to a Firefox browser, that pop-up automatically suggested the ExpressVPN Keys Firefox extension instead.
 Unfortunately, we couldn’t use ExpressVPN Keys from the ExpressVPN desktop app.

 Adding the browser extension to Google Chrome was as easy as hitting ‘Add to Chrome’ from that pop-up we just talked about.
 When we turned on our extension, it gave us a quick walk-through on how to use it, including how we could import passwords from other password managers.
 That made it easy to start using ExpressVPN Keys without a lengthy setup process, making it accessible even to those who have never used a password manager before.

-After finishing the walk-through, we set up our ExpressVPN Keys vault.
-It had us set our master password to unlock our vault and let us download the recovery code as a PDF in case we lost our master password.
+After completing the walk-through, we set up our ExpressVPN Keys vault.
+The setup process required us to create a master password to unlock our vault and offered the option to download a recovery code as a PDF in case we ever lost access to our master password.
 Alternatively, we could have copied the code and pasted it into a document of our choosing.

 Then it was time to add our passwords.
 Since we mostly use Chrome, we exported our passwords stored in Chrome so we could import them to ExpressVPN.
 The page for setting up passwords directed us right to the Chrome page for exporting our login details, which was a nice touch.
 All we did was download that export file and upload it to ExpressVPN.
 That took us less than a minute.
 And just like that, we were ready to go.